1. Survival Blog

 (tacticalintelligence.net)

-Erich, the creator of Tactical Intelligence, provides the world with an open forum of knowledge relating to emergency preparedness, personal security, modern and primitive means of Survival, and self-reliance.
-Even though she has had extensive training in these subjects, she is still very much a student, and she hopes that we can learn much from each other.25.
-Prepared Housewives
+Erich, the creator of Tactical Intelligence, provides the world with an open forum for discussing personal security, modern and primitive means of Survival, and self-reliance.

 (prepared-housewives.com)

-Being prepared is much more than waiting for a disaster to happen.
-It benefits our life every day!
-This Blog is to help those who are ready to help themselves.
-Getting prepared can seem very overwhelming, leaving many people ready to give up before they even start!26.
-In Case Of Emergency, Read Blog
+Being prepared involves much more than just waiting for a disaster to occur.
+It enhances our daily lives!
+This blog is designed to assist those who want to help themselves.
+Preparing may seem overwhelming, causing many people to hesitate before they even start.

 (incaseofemergencyblog.com)